 Associate Professor, School of Social Work, UNC-CH

-I am an Associate Professor in the School of Social Work at the University of North Carolina at Chapel Hill (UNC-CH).
-I was the recipient of the 2017 Linda Saltzman New Investigator Award given by Futures Without Violence and the Centers for Disease Control and Prevention (CDC).
+Cindy is an Associate Professor in the School of Social Work at the University of North Carolina at Chapel Hill (UNC-CH).
+She was the recipient of the 2017 Linda Saltzman New Investigator Award given by Futures Without Violence and the Centers for Disease Control and Prevention (CDC).
 She was also a mentee on a CDC-funded project (McBee) focused on evaluating campus sexual assault services and developing the next generation of intimate partner violence researchers.
-My research focuses on interpersonal violence, including intimate partner violence, sexual violence, and human trafficking.
+Her research focuses on interpersonal violence, including intimate partner violence, sexual violence, and human trafficking.
 More specifically, my research focuses on developing, enhancing, and evaluating interventions and service delivery for survivors of interpersonal violence.

 Cindy has one ongoing project in the Galapagos, “Youth Perceptions of Living in the Galapagos: Relationships, Health, and the Future.”
 The project description is below.